Historic District Advisory Commission aaronf

 Rebecca Guilin, Council Liaison

-William Randolph, Staff Liaison
+Michelle Orton, Staff Liaison

 Approving design review applications is only one of the many responsibilities of the Historic District Advisory Commission (HDAC).
 Above all, the HDAC helps preserve historic sites that have important architectural, cultural, social, economic, political, or archaeological history for the enrichment of the community.
 Among other things, it must also keep an inventory of historic resources, review National Register nominations, and it may designate local landmarks and districts.